 In September of 2011, the Zoo named Andrew Aiken as President and CEO.
 Aiken had served on the Zoo’s board of directors since 2002 and was a leader in the Zoo’s successful expansion.
 As chairman of the Construction Oversight Committee, Aiken was responsible for development of exhibits including the Cornell Tropics of the Americas, Florida Reptile House, Wings over Water Bird Show Theatre, the Koala Forest, and the Melvin J. and Claire Levine Animal Care Complex.

-The Palm Beach Zoo now houses over 700 animals from Florida, North, South and Central America, Australia, and Madagascar.
+The Palm Beach Zoo now houses over 550 animals (190 species), many of them endangered, from Florida, North, South and Central America, Australia, and Madagascar.
 More than 314,000 people visit each year, and over 5,900 households maintain annual memberships.
 The Palm Beach Zoo remains fully accredited by the Association of Zoos and Aquariums (AZA).

 In October 2013, the Zoo changed it's name to the Palm Beach Zoo & Conservation Society.
 The addition of the "& Conservation Society" helps the Zoo to bring many conservation programs it is working on to the forefront in an effort to inspire people to act on behalf of wildlife and the natural world.